Jazz Jackrabbit (1994 video game): Plot

+Jazz manages to find the secret airbase but Devan escapes with Eva.
+Jazz later finds Devan's cloning machine.
+In the end Jazz stops two battleships sent by Devan to attack Carrotus and finds the location of the princess, but Devan escapes.

+Levels

+The game was originally divided into six episodes.
+Each episode has three planets, with every planet itself consisting of two levels.
+Each episode has an additional secret level (in the first the players control bird Hip Hop and in later regular Jazz).
+The final level of every episode features a boss that the player must deal with in order to complete the level.
+Episodes are tied by a single storyline usually progressing after each episode is finished.

-A CD-ROM version titled "Jazz Jackrabbit CD" was released in November 28, 1994, containing all six original episodes, as well as 3 additional ones known as "The Lost Episodes" listed as episodes A, B, and C. In episode C, there is a secret level with Jazz in the form of a lizard.
+A CD-ROM version titled "Jazz Jackrabbit CD" was released on November 28, 1994, containing all six original episodes, as well as 3 additional ones known as "The Lost Episodes" listed as episodes A, B, and C. In episode C, there is a secret level with Jazz in the form of a lizard.

 A shareware Christmas edition titled Jazz Jackrabbit: Holiday Hare 1994 was released on December 15, 1994, with a special 3-level holiday-themed episode.
-Subsequent pressings of the CD-ROM edition added Holiday Hare as episode X, bringing the total episode count to 10.
+Subsequent pressings of the CD-ROM edition added "Holiday Hare" as episode X, bringing the total episode count to 10.

-Another shareware Christmas edition titled Jazz Jackrabbit: Holiday Hare 1995 was released in November 17, 1995 with a different holiday episode with 2 new holiday-themed worlds.
+Another shareware Christmas edition titled Jazz Jackrabbit: Holiday Hare 1995 was released on November 17, 1995, with another holiday episode with two new planets.